Last Updated: December 12, 2024

 Steps to Take After You’ve Formed a Mississippi LLC

 After you’ve created your LLC, your work isn’t quite finished.
-There are a few steps yet to finish to help ensure that your business complies with state law both now and into the future.
+There are a few steps yet to finish to help ensure that your business complies with state law both now and in the future.

 Get business licenses and permits